 But alas, progress came to Pokhara too, and basically in the form of more and more [demanding] tourists.
 On my return in 1988, nine years on, quite a few roads were surfaced, the number of hotels had increased by ten folds, and tourism was obviously the number one business in town.
 Everybody wanted his or her share of the "gold rush."

 Ramjee had married Sushila, and together they had the son Milan, born the year before.
 Later their daughter Prasna was born, and a soon after he moved his business to another part of Baidam.
 The turnover was not great, but somehow they managed to survive.
-With a little help from a friend (me), his children were sent to school.
+With a little help from a friend (that's me), his children were sent to school.

 Another ten years would lapse until I made my forth visit.
 By 1998 he had build a small house on the property he had inherited from his father, supplementing his income by renting out rooms to locals who worked in the tourist industry.